rebootsramblings/GBitmap-Colour-Palette-Manipulator/README.md

 This is function allows you to pass in a gbitmap, the color you want to replace and the target color.
 You also pass your BitmapLayer to this function so that it can automatically be marked dirty.
 This is an all in one function; it replaces the specified color and automatically updates the BitmapLayer.
 Pass NULL to *bml if you do not want to update a BitmapLayer (useful for gbitmaps on your action bar).

 **Known issues:**
 You may notice that the library is spitting out a lot of "UNKNOWN COLOR"s.
 All 64 colors and GColorClear cases are covered and I am working on trying to figure out why UNKNOWN COLORs are being found.
-The likely culprit is transparency colors.
+The likely culprit is transparent colors.

 If you use this library in your project, giving credit to Reboot's Ramblings would be greatly appreciated but is not mandatory.